 A study into the economic costs and benefits of a range of selected interventions to improve water and sanitation services, with results presented for 17 World Health Organisation sub-regions and at the global level

 Applying a Human Rights Based Approach to Development Cooperation and Programming: A UNDP Capacity Development Resource

 Chapters include: An introduction to water as a human right, a general comment on the right to water, who is affected by the right, government’s responsibilities and implications for other stakeholders.

 Manual on the Right to Water and Sanitation

 COHRE, Geneva, 2008

-A tool to assist policy makers and practitioners develop strategies for implementing the human right to water and sanitation.
+This tool assists policy makers and practitioners in developing strategies for implementing the human right to water and sanitation.
 The manual distinguishes between the challenges facing urban and rural areas, and proposes policy approaches for each that address their different circumstances.